Robert Todd Lincoln: Legacy

 Historian Michael Burlingame considered Robert Todd Lincoln to be "a particularly unfortunate, even tragic figure."
 Lincoln himself once said, "No one wanted me for Secretary of War...
 For minister to England...
 For president of the Pullman Company; they wanted Abraham Lincoln's son."
 Nevertheless, he accepted the appointments and was very well-paid, becoming a millionaire lawyer and businessman, fond of the pleasures of the wealthy conservative Victorian gentlemen of his social circle.

 Lincoln is considered to have had little in common with his father personally or politically, not being humorous or unpretentious, but rather cold, stuffy, and aloof.
 Fanny Seward, daughter of secretary of state William H. Seward, described him, however, as "ready and easy in conversation having, I fancy, considerable humor in his disposition...agreeable, good-natured, and intelligent".

 Lincoln was the last surviving member of the Garfield and Arthur Cabinets, and the last-surviving witness of Lee's surrender at Appomattox.
 The Lincoln Sea, a body of water in the Arctic Ocean between Canada and Greenland, was named after then Secretary of War Lincoln on Adolphus Greely's 1881–1884 Arctic expedition.

 Lincoln's last known surviving descendant, Robert Todd Lincoln Beckwith, died December 24, 1985.

-Cultural depictions
+In popular culture

 Robert Todd Lincoln as a character has appeared multiple times on film, in television programs, and in dramatic productions.